It’s a great time to be a handyman. It’s a solid business model that’s ideal for independent-minded people who want to work for themselves.

 Handyman Marketing Idea #3: Google Local Service Ads

 Google Local Service Ads is a change from text-based PPC ads that have been used by services like handymen.
 The big differences are that Local Service Ads:

 - Have you pay by the lead instead of paying based on traffic.

 - Use reviews as primary content and as an important factor in how you’re ranked.

 - Allow for conversions (messaging, phone call) on the platform itself (a lead doesn’t have to visit your website to convert).

 - Require a verification process/background check to get signed up.

 Before you get started, take two important steps.
 First, start getting more reviews on your Google business profile.
 These are the reviews that show up on the Local Service Ads results.

 Next, make sure you can pass the verification process with Google.
 They’ll do a background check and look into your insurance, licensing, and financials.
 If you or anyone who works for you has a criminal record, you may not pass the background check.

-This platform will work well for handyman services because the lead flow should be high quality.
+This platform works well for handyman services because the lead flow is generally high quality.
 Get positioned ahead of your competition for maximum advantage.